open-optimization/open-optimization-common/CONTRIBUTING-git.md

 ```

 Submodules are pinned to specific commits.
 Running `git pull` or `git commit` etc. in the subdirectory containing a submodule, such as `open-optimization-bibliography`, marks the submodule as "modified" in the containing repository.
 Commit this change to update the pinning of the submodule.

+#### Never check in generated files ####

+Only source files are to be committed to the git repository.
+Add names of generated files, such as PDF files compiled from LaTeX sources, to `.gitignore` if they are not already covered by file name patterns.

 #### Continuous integration on GitHub ####